-William and Kate’s second official tour of Canada started today (September 24th, 2016).
+On the 24th September 2016, William and Kate began their second official tour of Canada.
 The royal couple and their two children arrived in Victoria, the capital of British Columbia, on board a Royal Canadian Air Force plane at approximately 4pm local time.

 Prince George and Princess Charlotte took it all in their stride.
 The two children were very well behaved and quite alert considering the difference in time zones between Canada and the UK (it would have been after midnight back home in London).

-As the couple made their way to the official welcoming ceremony, a guard of honour and a 21-gun salute welcomed them.
-William carried out an inspection of the guard.
+At the British Columbia Parliament, a guard of honour and a 21-gun salute welcomed the couple.
 The couple also took part in a brief walkabout, meeting with local Canadians.

 The royal twosome chatted and shook hands with other officials before posing for photographs.
 They also listened to the national anthem being sung.

 Kate received a posy of flowers from 14-year-old Victoria Foster from Ottawa.
 The teenager has Cystic Fibrosis, a disease that affects her lungs and digestive system.
 Each day, Victoria has to go through nearly two hours of treatments per day and is very dependent on medicine to assist with the digestion of food.
 Victoria was given this opportunity to meet the Duchess through the Make a Wish Foundation of Canada, National Capital Chapter.
 Victoria loves the Royal Family and has visited Buckingham Palace, Windsor Castle and has seen the crown jewels at the Tower of London.
-She has also memorised the names of each King and Queen of England, in order.
-Impressive.
+Plus, she has memorised the names of each King and Queen of England, in order.
+Pretty impressive!

 Later, the Canadian Prime Minister took to the stage.
 In a speech, Trudeau joked that William and Kate are now learning how difficult it is to travel with children (they were 40 minutes late to the ceremony), before thanking them for introducing George and Charlotte to the country.